Checkout

 One-page Checkout vs. Multi-page Checkout

-As the name suggests, a one-page checkout is a single page that allows buyers to add their payment details such as credit card information, see an overview of their products, and checkout, all from a single page.
+As the name suggests, a one-page checkout is a single page that allows buyers to add their checkout payment details such as credit card information, see an overview of their products, and checkout, all from a single page.

 The one-page checkout shows all the payment options and the shipping details on just one page, instead of asking buyers to go through several steps.
 If you are an online seller and want to make your checkout flow more user-friendly and convenient, the one-page checkout provides an excellent option.